Car accidents happen every single day. However, if you are involved in a car accident with no insurance, it can complicate the situation.

 What Happens If You Were at Fault for the Accident?

-Every accident is different, but if you are driving without insurance and cause a car accident, you are liable.
+Every accident is different, but if you are drive without insurance and cause a car accident in NC, you are liable.

 Because you do not have insurance to protect you, you will generally be financially responsible for the other driver’s expenses, including medical bills and property damage.
 Dealing with car accident claims and lawsuits can be challenging, but a car accident attorney will be your best ally.